Labour's Jeremy Corbyn says he wants a UK election

-SALFORD, England (Reuters) - Britain’s opposition Labour Party leader Jeremy Corbyn said on Monday he wanted an election and that his party would stop a no-deal Brexit.
+SALFORD, England, Sept 2 (Reuters) - Britain’s opposition Labour Party leader Jeremy Corbyn said on Monday he wanted an election and that his party would stop a no-deal Brexit.

 “We must come together to stop no deal - this week could be our last chance,” Corbyn said in a speech in Salford, northern England.
 “Then we need a general election.